Glenview Park District

 A Tradition of Community Cooperation

 Cooperative efforts with other government bodies and organizations also benefit the community.
-In just the past few years, the park district:
+In just the past five years, the Glenview Park District:

 See you in the parks!